Born: 16th May 1893, Ipswich.

 Frank, 57, a Wine & Spirit Merchant & employer.

-Stanley Alfred Bales, age 18 yeas old.
-Departure from Liverpool on board ‘Virginian’, he arrived on the 9th March 1912, at Halifax, Nova Scotia, Canada.
+Stanley Alfred Bales, age 18 yeas old, departure from the Post of Liverpool aboard ‘Virginian.’
+He arrived on the 9th March 1912, at Halifax, Nova Scotia, Canada.
 Stanley recorded his religion as CofE, and his occupation as a clerk.
 He wanted to be a farmer as his reason for immigrating to Canada.
 Next of Kin, Frank Bales ‘Auckland House’ Woodbridge Road, Ipswich.

-Stanley is also remembered on the Saskatchewan Virtual War Memorial, the 1st Pioneer Battalion Nominal Roll, the Community Hall, Glenavon and the war memorial at St. Margaret’s Church, Ipswich.
+Stanley is also remembered on the war memorial at St. Margaret’s Church, Ipswich, and at Northgate High School.
+Formerly Ipswich Grammar School for Boys.
+Stanley is also remembered on the Saskatchewan Virtual War Memorial, the 1st Pioneer Battalion Nominal Roll, the Community Hall, Glenavon.

 Canadian Railway Troops, 9th Battalion: